 As an Amazon Associate I earn from qualifying purchases.

-There’s not even a need for a real recipe as it is so simple, but I know that many of you would love to have one.
+There isn’t even a need for an actual recipe as it is so simple, but I know that many of you would love to have one.
 Maybe you even saw this on Stanley Tucci’s Searching for Italy series?

 You may also enjoy this authentic bruschetta recipe.

-This is the same type of salad that I usually make in the summer with homegrown tomatoes, but instead of dipping our bread into the juice that’s left in the bowl at the end, panzanella uses stale bread cubes to soak up the tomato juice (oil and vinegar, too) in the salad.
+Panzanella the same type of salad that I usually make in the summer with homegrown tomatoes, but instead of dipping our bread into the juice that’s left in the bowl at the end, panzanella uses stale bread cubes to soak up the tomato juice (oil and vinegar, too) in the salad.
 Some areas in Italy will soak the bread with water beforehand, but I don’t think that method is quite as tasty.
+Speaking of stale bread, do you make your own breadcrumbs?

-Speaking of oil and vinegar, I can’t stress enough that the quality of the extra virgin olive oil and vinegar (even the salt) is extremely important.
+Speaking of oil and vinegar, I can’t stress enough that the quality of the extra virgin olive oil and vinegar.
+Even the type of salt you use is extremely important.
 If you use poor quality ingredients, you’ll just wonder what’s so special about this salad, but then, that applies for every recipe.
 I love a really strong wine vinegar, at minimum 6% aciditiy.

 Also, it is of utmost importance to use fresh tomatoes (homegrown or organic, if possible) along with the good quality extra virgin olive oil and wine vinegar.
 Your panzanella won’t taste anything close to authentic if you try to use Italian dressing from the grocery store, so please don’t be tempted.
 If you don’t believe me, let me just tell you that there’s no such thing as Italian dressing in Italian grocery stores!